-The BROWN Ignition Wire (#3 in diagram at right) provides the ON/OFF voltage for the regulator.
-This wire is included in the Ford-style plug at the regulator end of the wiring harness.
+The BROWN Ignition Wire (#5 in diagram at right) provides the ON/OFF voltage for the regulator.
+This wire is included in the Ford-style plug at the regulator end of the PRIMARY wiring harness.
 The other end of the wire is fitted with a butt connector.
 Typically, the ignition wire is connected to the ON side of the ignition switch.
 This may be at the actual switch, or to the wire in the existing engine wiring loom that delivers switched voltage from the ignition switch.
 In some cases, an oil pressure switch may be used to activate the regulator.
 In either case, the regulator's ignition wire must see zero volts when the engine ignition is switched off.
+Only one ignition wire is required to activate the regulator.

-Install BLUE Field Wire
+Install BLUE Field Wire(s)

-The BLUE Field Wire (#4 in diagram at right) provides regulated current to control alternator output.
+The BLUE Field Wires (#6 and #7 in diagram at right) provide regulated voltage to the alternators to excite the rotors and stators and control alternator output.
 The wire is included in the wiring harness Ford-style plug and is pre-connected at the regulator.
 At the other end of the wire, you'll find either a plug or a ring terminal, depending on the alternator's field terminal connection.
 Attach the field wire to the alternator's field terminal.
+Field wires should be equal in length.
+See your alternator manual for any specific requirements your alternator may have.

-Install Alternator Temperature Sensor
+Install Alternator #1 Temperature Sensor

-The optional Alternator Temperature Sensor (MC-TS-A) allows your MC-614 voltage regulator to monitor your alternator for temperatures in excess of safe operating levels.
-The MC-TS-A sensor includes a 54" cable, a sensing attachment lug and positive and negative regulator plug-in connectors.
+The optional Alternator Temperature Sensor (MC-TS-A) allows your Max Charge voltage regulator to monitor your alternator for temperatures in excess of safe operating levels.
+The MC-TS-A sensor assmbly includes a 54" cable, a sensing attachment lug and positive and negative regulator plug-in connectors.
 To install the MC-TS-A:

 - Connect the sensor lug to one of the four bolts that hold the alternator's front and rear cases together.
 Extend sensor cable to the regulator.
 The cable can be included within the regulator's wiring harness, or can be run alongside the harness and attached with cable ties. - Connect the positive and negative female connectors to the Alternator Temp.
-Sense terminals on the regulator (#5 is negative. #6 is positive).
+Sense terminals on the regulator (#8 is NEGATIVE. #9 is POSITIVE).
 It is essential that the terminals match the polarity of the regulator connection pins (red wire to positive terminal and black wire to negative terminal).